 Larissa Gross

-Larissa is a Research Manager supporting E3G’s Clean Economy and Climate Diplomacy teams to accelerate the adoption of efficient, climate-friendly cooling globally.
-Her role focuses on developing political economy analysis that bridges the actions and goals of the cooling and broader climate action communities.
+Larissa is a Program Lead in E3G’s Clean Economy team focused on place-based transitions including accelerating the adoption of sustainable cooling, clean heat, and energy efficiency globally.
+Her role focuses on developing political economy analysis and strategies that bridge the actions and goals of place-based transition coalitions and broader climate action communities.

 Larissa Gross